THE RED BULLETIN: Your new film is called Goosebumps, but what exactly are you afraid of?

 The real world.
 Global warming is very scary.
 Although there are a couple of presidential candidates who swear it’s all in my head….

 No. It was just really saddening and it was very emotional in a way I didn’t anticipate.
 I thought I would just go and report the news and see where the money was going.
 But unfortunately it was much more painful.
 It was seeing the little kids that were so sweet and funny and that were in such horrible situations.
 It was a bit too much for me eventually.
 I am glad we raised some money though for some of the programs.
+They have some good programs that they support.
 Red Nose is a good organization.